 Landlord Housing Benefit questionnaire

-You must complete this questionnaire when you let your property to a member of your family or a friend.
-Please answer all questions relevant to you on the form.
-If we receive an incomplete form or have insufficient information, this may cause a delay in working out your tenant's benefit entitlement.
+You must complete this questionnaire when you let your property to a member of your family or a friend, or if your tenant lives with you.
+Please answer all questions on the form which are relevant to you.
+If we receive an incomplete form or don't have enough information, there may be a delay in working out your tenant's benefit entitlement.

 New landlord declaration form

-Before Housing Benefit can be paid we'll need to see proof of ownership for the property you are renting out.
-Please remember to attach a copy of this when you return your declaration.
+We'll also need to see proof of ownership for the property you're renting out, before Housing Benefit can be paid.
 Acceptable proof of ownership is a Land Registry document, or a completion statement or solicitor's letter from the time of purchase.
+Please remember to attach a copy of the document when you return your declaration.

-Once the above declaration form is signed and completed you can upload the form along with any evidence via an online form.
+Once your form is signed and completed, you can send it, along with any evidence, to us using the landlord online contact form.

-Under the Data Protection Act 1998, we only share information with private landlords regarding a housing benefit claim if we have permission from the claimant.
-The declaration on our claim forms must be completed by the claimant in order for us to share information with a landlord or third party.
+Under the Data Protection Act 1998, we only share information with private landlords regarding a Housing Benefit claim if we have permission from the claimant (tenant).
+Our claim forms include a declaration which must be completed by the claimant before we can share information with a landlord or third party.

 Sharing information can help us deal with a claim more quickly and reduce the chance of rent arrears.
 We may contact you and ask for information regarding a tenancy to help us make a decision on a claim for benefit.